librarykrystal/librarykrystal/README.md

-### Hello! 👋🤓
+### Hello!
+#### I'm Krystal Frost.

-- I'm a software engineer who loves the front end and UX design!
+- I'm a software engineer who loves the front end and UX design.
 - I've been building with React and am now learning Vue.
-- I love art museums, live music, writing, painting, and hangin' with my cat, Rigby. ("Tortietude" is REAL.)
+- I love art, live music, writing, painting, and hangin' with my cat, Rigby. ("Tortietude" is REAL.)

 #